Ricimer: Anthemius (467–472)

-For nearly two years, the throne in the West remained vacant, until April 14, 467, when Leo named the Greek aristocrat and son-in-law of Marcian, Anthemius, to the position.
+For nearly two years, the throne in the West remained vacant, until 14 April 467, when Leo named the Greek aristocrat and son-in-law of Marcian, Anthemius, to the position.
 Leo's motivation included pressure from the Vandals, and perhaps the removal of a potential rival at Constantinople.
 Meanwhile, Ricimer married Anthemius's daughter Alypia, solidifying his connection to the emperor and providing the appearance of unity between the two-halves of the Empire.
 The marriage was an extravagant affair with much pomp and show, and the union appears to have garnered support from the Roman population.
 On this occasion, Sidonius composed a lengthy panegyric to Anthemius and within it praises Ricimer; he claims that a goddess representing Italy speaks to the river god of the Tiber thus:

-Furthermore, unconquerable Ricimer, to whom the destiny of the state looks anxiously, his own efforts alone hardly repulse the pirate who roves across the countryside, who avoids battle, who becomes the victor by flight.
-Who could endure such an enemy who refuses both peace and war?
-For he will never make a treaty with Ricimer.
-Harken to why he hates him so much.
-He is born of an uncertain father, while a slavewoman was certainly his mother.
-Now, [to show] that he is the son of a king, he proclaims his mother's adultery.
-Especially he envies Ricimer because two kingdoms call him to kingship; for he is Suevian through his father and Gothic through his mother.
-And at the same time he [Gaiseric] remembers that in the Tartesian lands [i.e. Spain] his grandfather Vallia, cast down the Vandal armies and their allies in war the Alans … But why relate ancient flights and former defeats?
-He [Gaiseric] recalls his losses on the plain of Agrigentum.
-Ever since then he rages, because he knows that he [Ricimer] is the true grandson of the hero at whose sight the Vandals always turned in flight [Vallia].
-Certainly you Marcellus were no more glorious when you returned from the lands of Sicily … …Noricum holds back the Ostrogoth because he [Ricimer] is feared; Gaul ties down the might of the Rhine because he inspires terror; because the Vandal hosts and their relatives the Alans plundered me [Italy] bare, he himself then took vengeance by his own arms.
-But, for all that, he is only one man; who can only accept so many risks alone.